google/coop-analytics/docs/brand_get_started.md

 products).

 For convenience, the brand might want to separate the table based on the campaign they are associated to.
-To this, run this query in your Big Query environment.
+To do this, run this query in your Big Query environment.

 ```